michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 </picture>
 ```

-But as [Rhys Lloyd points out](https://rhyslloyd.me/serve-dark-mode-images-natively/#inevitable-caveat "Rhys Lloyd - Serve 'dark mode' images natively"), that falls short once you've added a [user-controlled](https://hankchizljaw.com/wrote/create-a-user-controlled-dark-or-light-mode/ "Andy Bell - Create a user controlled dark or light mode") manual switch button for your themes using JavaScript, like in this example:
+But as [Rhys Lloyd points out](https://rhyslloyd.me/serve-dark-mode-images-natively/#inevitable-caveat "Rhys Lloyd - Serve 'dark mode' images natively"), that falls short once you've added a [user-controlled](https://hankchizljaw.com/wrote/create-a-user-controlled-dark-or-light-mode/ "Andy Bell - Create a user controlled dark or light mode") switcher for your themes using JavaScript, like in this example:

 <iframe class="iframe-demo" height="48" scrolling="no" title="Light/dark colour theme switcher example" src="/assets/iframe-demos/theme-switch-button.html" frameborder="no" loading="lazy"></iframe>

 The image doesn't change!
 That's because the `prefers-color-scheme` query doesn't know about our bespoke theme switching implementation.
 Nor can we use CSS to manipulate the `<source>` elements in any meaningful way.

-We will address that inconvenience with a little extra JavaScript spice! 🌶
+With a little extra JavaScript, we'll dynamically switch between light and dark sources and override the system setting – without changing any of our markup.

 ## Tl;dr complete demo